-155. Survey of Technical Theatre (See also Art 155)
+155. Survey of Technical Theatre (See also Art 155) (5)

 An overview of the basic techniques, materials, and concepts of design and construction related to physical theatre production.
 Survey of costume to make-up, stagecraft and properties, stage lighting and sound.

-(Credit for this course will be granted in either Drama 155 or Art 155 but not both.
-May not be repeated.)
+(Credit for this course will be granted in either Drama 155 or Art 155.
+May be repeated for a maximum of 15 units of Credit.)